-The Pinehaven catchment is not known to have been occupied by Māori, however the Pinehaven stream is a significant tributary to Te Awa Kairangi (the Hutt River) and sits on the edge of a flood plain.
+The Pinehaven catchment is not known to have been occupied by Māori and the Proposed Regional Plan does not identify any mana whenua sites of significance in the catchment.
+However the Pinehaven stream is a significant tributary to Te Awa Kairangi (the Hutt River) and sits on the edge of a flood plain.
 These conditions would have been ideal for establishment and support of settlement, providing transport links, food source, and building materials.
 In addition the valley provides many sites which would have traditionally acted as good vantage points to provide security and warning of threat.